Modules refer to a file containing Python statements and definitions.

-We can import specific names form a module without importing the module as a whole.
+We can import specific names from a module without importing the module as a whole.
 Here is an example.

 # import only pi from math module from math import pi print("The value of pi is", pi)

-We imported only the attribute pi form the module.
+We imported only the attribute pi from the module.

 In such case we don't use the dot operator.
 We could have imported multiple attributes as follows.

 >>> from math import pi, e >>> pi 3.141592653589793 >>> e 2.718281828459045